HISTORY OF THE MINNESOTA STAMP EXPO

 Minnesota Stamp Expo failed to meet the APS World Series of Philately qualification standards on the first try in 1995.
 However, after successfully meeting the standards for the next four years, 1996-1999, we became a fully accredited show in 2000.
 This means that our grand champion qualifies to compete in the Champion of Champions competition at Great American Stamp Show the following year.

-Crystal Community Center, a friendly and convenient location where it has been held ever since.
+In 1999 the show relocated to the Crystal Community Center, a friendly and convenient location where it has been held ever since.

 The show was not held in 2020, a victim of the COVID-19 pandemic, but returned in 2021.
 Unfortunately, in 2023 we were forced to cancel the show due to construction at the show venue.
-In 2024 we will return to celebrate the 81st production of the show, a long history under three names, many venues and a multitude of formats.
+In 2025 we will return to celebrate the 82nd production of the show, a long history under three names, many venues and a multitude of formats.